oskarruo/tiralabra/docs/implementationreport.md

 ## Potential flaws

-After analysing the times of each step in an algorithm, it seems that the majority of the time is taken by the writing and reading operations.
+After analysing the times of each step in the algorithms, it seems that the majority of the time is taken by the writing and reading operations.
 Re-writing the writer/reader classes for better efficiency could potentially make the algorithms faster.

 ## LLM usage